-How to Grow Sensitive Plants
+Sensitive Plants Care

-Keep the soil consistently moist for a sensitive plant, but not waterlogged.
-The sensitive plant cannot handle ‘wet feet’ and will develop root rot if left sitting in excess water.
+Keep the soil consistently moist for a sensitive plant but not waterlogged.
+The sensitive plant cannot handle wet feet and will develop root rot if left sitting in excess water.
 As a general rule, water a sensitive plant once the top of the soil begins to dry out.

 Temperature and Humidity

 Sensitive plants occur naturally in nutrient-poor soil, so fertilization is generally not required.
-However, if desired you can give the plant an extra boost during the growing season by applying a high-potassium liquid fertilizer diluted to half strength every few weeks.
+However, if desired, you can give the plant an extra boost during the growing season by applying a high-potassium liquid fertilizer diluted to half strength every few weeks.
 Always ensure that you water a sensitive plant before fertilizing it to avoid burning the delicate roots.

 Propagating sensitive plants by seed is the most reliable way to grow new plants.
-However, the seeds need a little encouragement in order to germinate.
+However, the seeds need a little encouragement to germinate.
 Nick the tough exterior of the seeds with a sharp knife to improve germination success.
 Afterward, place the seeds in a well-draining potting medium and moisten.
 Cover the seeds with a small amount of soil and place the pot in a bright, warm location.
 Mimosa pudica seeds take about a week to germinate.

 Sensitive plants grow fast and require multiple repottings if they outgrow their pot.
 When you notice the roots poking out of the drainage holes, it’s time to transplant the plant.
 It's natural to see leaves drooping after repotting; give it some time, the plant will bounce back.
 If, after blooming, the plant deteriorates to a point where it’s no longer salvageable, save the seeds, discard the plant, and plant it again.